Jun 13, 2026 · AI

 Two data points paint a clear picture of where agentic AI is headed and how it’s already changing the social media stack:

-- 68% of social media managers already use AI tools.
+• 68% of social media professionals already use AI tools.
 A 2025 survey by Buffer found that two-thirds of social media professionals rely on some form of AI assistance, from caption generation to scheduling (Buffer, State of Social Media 2025).

 By 2028, one-third of enterprise software will embed AI agents that act autonomously, and the social media tools you rely on today will either lead that shift or get left behind.